bbauska/JS-Notes4Pros/README.md

 5
 )
 {
-*//Add two days for each working week by calculating how many weeks are included* daysToAdd
+// <i>Add two days for each working week by calculating how many weeks are included</i>
+daysToAdd
 +=
 2